jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 3. Set chat user active
 4. Set chat user inactive

 These are all pretty straight forward SOQL queries especially when we're only dealing with a single chat room.
 But you'll notice that I'm limiting our messages to only those created `today` which isn't a particuarly realistic chat scenario.
 Ideally we would be able to handle multiple chat rooms and limit our query to that specific room.
-Multiple chat rooms was out of scope for this particular exercise so we're just displaying message for the current day.
+Multiple chat rooms were out of scope for this particular exercise so we're just displaying messages for the current day.

 `gist:jamigibbs/af0f89f3190848a346d35c0b072ee680`